mashif21/to_do_list/README.md

 # To Run in Production (Cloud)
   We have deployment script in file deploy.sh
-  Through that script it is going to execute aws s3 sync which will bundle and upload our app to aws s3 bucket and deliver page using cloud front
+  Through that script it is going to execute aws s3 sync which will bundle and upload our app to aws s3 bucket and deliver page using cloud front (Webpack config is missing now)
   We will be following semantic versioning for deployment which we can get using the command ~ git describe If we have any development channel like slack we using notify post deployment information using curl command webhook